Glamorgan County Cricket Club in 2005: Somerset v Glamorgan (27 June)

 James Hildreth hit his second quick knock against Glamorgan in a week, taking 71 runs off 37 balls to lift Somerset Sabres to a victory at Taunton.
 Along with Keith Parsons making 57 off 28, they made a dent in the theory that spinners are useful in Twenty20 cricket, as experienced off-spinner Robert Croft was dispatched for 50 runs in four overs.
-The slow left arm bowler Dean Cosker was also taken for 45 in his four, and Somerset made a total of 212 for 3.
+The slow left arm bowler Dean Cosker was also taken for 45 in his four, and Somerset made a total of 212/3.
 In reply, the visitors had no one to pass 30 once Mike Powell went, Ian Blackwell taking four Glamorgan Dragons wickets for 26 runs as the Welshmen crumbled to 123 all out, Sourav Ganguly top-scoring with 35.